Corey Bailey

 Playing a wire recording can be a daunting task but, if done carefully, one can

-approximately 0.005 inches, (about 0.012mm) or, approximately the diameter of a
+averaging approximately 0.005 inches, (about 0.012mm) or, approximately the

-second (approximately, 61 cm/s).
+24 Inches Per Second (approximately, 61 cm/s).

-until audio tape came along and replaced the technology.
-The two most popular
+consumers as well until audio tape came along and replaced the technology.

-types of wire recorders are those that used a spool having a small hole (about ¼”
+The two most popular types of wire recorders are those that used a spool having a

-in Dia.) to be used on a corresponding shaft and those that used a spool with a
+small hole (about ¼” in Dia.) to be used on a corresponding shaft and those that

-much wider center hole (about 1-3/8” in Dia.).
-The later being the consumer model
+used a spool with a much wider center hole (about 1-3/8” in Dia.).
+The latter being

-which is more common.
-Both types typically use a record/play and a erase head.
+the consumer model which is more common.
+Both types typically use a record/play

+and a erase head.
 The heads on most wire recorders are built into one assembly.

 Because the wire is so thin, tangles and breakage are a real problem.
 When the

-so, I defaulted to the standard method of tying a square knot, which is still tedious.
+consuming and requires Silver Solder so, I defaulted to the standard method of

 Knots and other anomalies seem to pass through the head just fine.

 Because the wire is so old, the factory leader may have to be replaced.
-Light

-fishing leader or sewing thread works well as a replacement.
-I will often tie a loop
+Light fishing leader or thick sewing thread works well as a replacement.

-around the supply spool to keep the leader from un-threading.
+the leader from un-threading.

 I have experimented with methods of cleaning the record-play head.
-Webster

-seconds.
-The cleaning spool also contains a couple of segments of recording wire
+play it for about 30 seconds.
+The cleaning spool also contains a couple of

-that has been pre-recorded with alignment tones which I use for level setting.
+segments of recording wire that has been pre-recorded with alignment tones

 Before playing a wire, it’s best to advance the mechanism by hand in order to line